 8. Content Creator Burnout

-The worst thing that can ever happen to a content creator is to burnout.
+The worst thing that can ever happen to a content creator is burnout.
 While every single person can certainly be afflicted, I’ve only ever personally seen it in writers, and being a writer myself, and having burnt out twice, I know just how horrific it can be.

 Pushing yourself to be amazing every day can take its toll quite quickly, and the only real cure is stepping back.

 As a project manager, if you ever see someone approaching their limit, send them on leave at once.
-This can be hard, especially if this person is a key member in your project and them going on leave could impact your deadline.
+This can be hard, especially if this person is a key member in your project and their going on leave could impact your deadline.
 Remember people first, projects second.

 9. The Discomfort of Comfort